mozilla/fjord/docs/getting_started.rst

 .. contents::
    :local:

-Best way to set up Fjord on your computer is by using Vagrant to set Fjord up in a virtual machine.
+This guide walks through getting a development environment set up to allow you to contribute to Fjord.

 ..
 Note::